jonasraoni/jonasraoni/README.md

 ## Random Facts

+- I've been working remotely since 2015, and I fully recommend it!
 - I got my first computer when I was around 10 years old, a 486-DX2.
 I've learned how to use it by spying my cousin giving classes about DOS (not DoS 👀), so I still remember something about: `devicehigh=xyz`, `deltree`, typing `win` to start the Windows 3.11, turbo button, sound blaster kit, cleaning the mouse ball, zipdrive, SCSI (the super fast disk that nobody had 😁), etc.
-- I've got access to the computer after finding the key (yeah, computers had locks) and discovering the password (which was errrrr "password" 👀).
+- I've got access to the computer after finding the key (yeah, computers had locks) and discovering the password (which was errrrr "password" in my language 🤦‍♂️).
 - I've joined the internet after listening to some guys discussing about it and HTML in the classroom...
 I've got curious and once I arrived at home, I found an AOL CD and installed it, but well, it required a modem...
 Hopefully I remembered my cousin was talking about it, when he was setting up a Dial-Up connection to play Duke Nukem online (a real WTF at the time and, I still don't know from where he took all this knowledge haha), so I found a great 13.4 Kbps modem in a box with old hardware pieces, cut some cables and it just worked!
 I still remember about using the internet at night to save money, losing the connection when someone was calling and the introduction of "download resumers" was awesome 😎
 - I still feel proud about my old codes, since I've created a binary parser (which was used by the [MongoDB Driver](http://christiankvalheim.com/project/mongodb-native/#credits:2d4bed8c133910cf12f420f60fbee804)), a big number library and other things in JS, some years before they were introduced to the language, it's cool when you get random (as I totally didn't need these things) ideas and make them work =]
-- I don't have a specific preference to work in the backend/frontend, I consider that I have good taste/opinions, but I'm definetely not into design...
+- Given that frontend has changed a lot these days, I don't have a specific preference to work in the backend/frontend anymore (which used to be the backend).
-- I've been working remotely since 2015, and I fully recommend it =]
 - I took part into the [contest where the creator of JQuery](https://www.quirksmode.org/blog/archives/2005/09/addevent_recodi.html#c2757) (John Resig) was starting to become popular haha (our entry is the number #2, John's entry is #3).
 - I've started reading about web stuff around 1997...
 It was the time when everybody was using AOL, chatting rooms (who knew how to write rainbow texts was considered a hacker haha), Yahoo Groups, SubSeven (o_O) and etc...
-I've got a 30-50 pages document and it was just enough to learn HTML/CSS, it was also talking about JavaScript, but I didn't get the idea...
+I've got a 30-50 pages Word document and it was just enough to learn HTML/CSS.
+It was also talking about JavaScript, but I didn't get the idea (why do I need this?!)...
 Errrrrr, not until I discovered it was used to create those cool mouse trails, blinking radios and etc. 😂
 - I've won a video game championship when I was a child (and others at my worker place), the older guys which lost for me, were praising me as a god 😂🏆
 - My first paid task was digitizing monographies when I was around 13.
 I have nothing to complain, any amount of money is a treasure for a teenager haha.
 - My first programming language was JavaScript.